webauthz/handbook/README.md

 This allows a resource server to host more than one Webauthz configuration, if needed for different applications.

-The HTTPS response should look something like this:
+A successful discovery response looks like this:

 ```
 HTTP/1.1 200 OK